Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-That we can do better!
+They started making the connection between the local environment and global issues of food waste and what happens to excess food.

 Did the resource encourage new ways of thinking and talking about the value food?